GoogleCloudPlatform/mlops-on-gcp/skew_detection/README.md

  * Enable request-response logging to BigQuery

 [02_covertype_logs_parsing.ipynb](02_covertype_logs_parsing.ipynb) - This notebook shows how to:
-  * Create a view using your dataset metadata to parse the raw request instances and response prediction logged in BigQuery
+  * Create a view using your metadata to parse the raw request instances and response prediction logged in BigQuery
   * Query the view to retrieved structured logs.